Terms of Business

 In the course of providing the Services, Loralie collects personal information and personal data concerning the Clients, the Clients’ Appointees and the Entity and uses this personal data and information to facilitate the provision of the Services and, may from time to time, use such data and information to provide information, reference notes, guidelines, advice or for marketing information concerning the Services and for providing such other information as Loralie may from time to time make available.

 Except otherwise where permitted by these Terms of Business any personal information and data collected is used only for these purposes and is never sold, lent, leased or otherwise distributed outside Loralie.
-The Clients and the Clients’ Appointees accept that this may mean that personal information may be transferred to countries that do not provide adequate protection of data in accordance with Article 26 (1) of the EU Directive 95 / 46 / EC on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
+The Clients and the Clients’ Appointees accept that this may mean that personal information may be transferred to countries that do not provide adequate protection.

 Without prejudice to the duty of confidentiality, Loralie reserves the right to act for other clients (including competitors of the Entity, the Clients or the Clients’ Appointees).